 If you're ever looking for more info on your recent account activity, whether you have security concerns or are just curious, the Recent activity section is the place to go.
 Recent activity shows where, with what device, and how your Yahoo account has been accessed lately.

 - "Devices and browsers" - trusted devices that you've used to sign into Yahoo.
 Covers all the places we've seen you sign in to your account from a browser.
 Here, you'll find a list of the browsers you've used, including the location, and the time of sign-in.

 - "Third party email and calendar applications" - applications you've elected to use your account.

-- "Recent account access changes" - the three most recent changes to how you sign in to your Yahoo account (click show all to see more).
+- "Recent account access changes" - the 3 most recent changes to how you sign in to your Yahoo account (click show all to see more).

-- "Recent updates to your account" - the three most recent account updates (click show all to see more).
+- "Recent updates to your account" - the 3 most recent account updates (click show all to see more).

 If you lose your phone, you can make sure your account is safe by disconnecting any devices.

 - From the devices listed, find and click sign out.